senggan/Cleaning/README.md

 * 5) And, you should see "test" and "train" as subdirectory.
 Then, you are good to start running the program.

 * 6) If you do not see those files and directory, please change and check your current working directory.
-If that is not the problem, you may have to do restart from step (1)
+If that is not the problem, you may need have to do restart from step (1)

+* 7) source("run_analysis.R") in R

+* 8) issue "run_analysis()" in R to start the script
+* 9) The script will write "MeanTbl.txt" file in the working directory
+* 10) Use read.table function to run the file into R table and View the table using View() fucntion.